CULVER NR-D

 Key Takeaways:

-• The Culver NR-D was originally designed as a radio-controlled target airplane to simulate enemy attacks, with its design derived from the Culver Cadet.
+• The Culver NR-D was originally a radio-controlled target airplane, derived from the Culver Cadet, designed for simulating enemy attacks.

-• Uniquely among target planes, it featured a single-seat cockpit, allowing it to be flown manually.
+• Uniquely for a target plane, it included a single-seat cockpit allowing it to be flown manually.

 See a mistake?
 Contact us.